-I ended up working in historic buildings conservation, which suited me well, with my appreciation for making and craftsmanship.
+I worked in historic buildings conservation for many years, which suited me well, with my appreciation for making and craftsmanship.

 I come from a family of ‘do-ers’, practical capable folk.

-A grandad who was a bricklayer, a grandmother who was a bargee (with a horse on the Manchester ship canal).
+A grandad who was a bricklayer, a grandmother who was a bargee (with a horse and barge on the Bridgewater canal).

 A mum who could bake, knit, speak French and organise with military precision.
 And to this day, a dad who can make anything, fix anything and grow anything.
 I used to watch Geoffrey Munn on the Antiques Roadshow and think how skilled it was, to be able to make something so small, so beautiful and perfect.
 I wanted to work for myself and I wanted a challenge, so jewellery it was.

-Whether it’s the seaside or countryside, I love the big skies and the freedom.
+I live in the wilds of Dumfries and Galloway, I love the big skies, the open spaces and the freedom.
 The smell of the sea, or the scent of pine, birds wheeling overhead.
-A ruined cottage is now my home, painstakingly repaired, sensitively and sustainably brought into the 21st century without losing an ounce of its history.
+A once ruined cottage is now my home, painstakingly repaired, sensitively and sustainably brought into the 21st century without losing an ounce of its history.
 Our cottage provides shelter for a family both animal and human, keeping us protected from the elements and seasons I enjoy so much.
 The earthy smell you get after it rains, endless blue skies on a sunny day or the valley and hills muffled and blanketed by snow.